TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson2.md

 ### Lists

-Lists hold vectors of potentially different lengths and types; like structures, dictionaries, and maps.
+Lists are the most flexible basic structure provided by R. Lists are similar to dictionaries, maps, or structures used in other languages.
+Lists are collections of vectors, each with a potentially different length and type from other list member vectors.

 ```
 x <- list(
   fname='mitch',
   lname='kostich',
-  major='body building,
+  major='undecided',
   year.grad=2023,
   year.birth=1906,
   classes=c('basket weaving', 'chiromancy', 'chainsaw juggling', 'cat psychology'),